Celia (album)

 Celia is the third studio album by Nigerian singer Tiwa Savage.
-It was released on 27 August 2020 by Motown, Island Records, and Universal Music Group.
+It was released on 27 August 2020, by Motown, Island Records, and Universal Music Group.
 Celia features guest appearances from Sam Smith, Naira Marley, Stefflon Don, Dice Ailes, Davido, and Hamzaa.
-The album produced 4 singles: "Attention", "Dangerous Love", "Koroba", and "Temptation".
-The album was executively produced by Efe Ogbeni, and Vannessa Amadi-Ogbonna under the supervision of Universal subsidiaries UMG-SA, and UMGNG.
+The album was supported by the singles "Attention", "Dangerous Love", "Koroba", and "Temptation".
+It was executively produced by Efe Ogbeni, and Vannessa Amadi-Ogbonna under the supervision of Universal subsidiaries UMG-SA, and UMGNG.

 Rooted in Afrobeats music, Celia received a mixed-to-positive response from critics.
 Some praised Savage's artistic growth and evolving image, while others criticized some of the lyrical themes.

-Background
+Background and concept

-On 2 May 2019, it was announced that Savage signed an exclusive recording contract with Universal Records.
-On 19 July 2019, she performed "Keys to the Kingdom" on Beyoncé's The Lion King: The Gift album, later appearing in its visual counterpart Black Is King (2020).
+On the 2nd of May 2019, it was announced that Savage signed an exclusive recording contract with Universal Records.
+On the 19th of July 2019, she performed "Keys to the Kingdom" on Beyoncé's The Lion King: The Gift album, later appearing in its visual counterpart Black Is King (2020).
 In September 2019, she released her first global single, "49-99", through Motown Records.

-Development

 Celia was written at three songwriting camps in Lagos, London and Los Angeles, California.
 Savage booked eight rooms for 15 days at the Oriental Hotel in Lagos, where producers and musicians could come and go, bouncing ideas off one another as Savage supervised, selected tracks and came up with top lines.
 "Just put your heart into it, and let's have fun," she reportedly told them.
 With news of the album came a "conscious branding" that positioned Savage as an activist and socio-political commentator.
 Pulse Nigeria said the album "represents a veritable rebrand from an artist who is entering her veteran days."

-Concept

 Celia was dedicated to Savage's mother, whom the album was named after in tribute.
 Savage elaborated that her mother "embodies everything that this album is.
 It speaks to a strong, modern African woman.
 This album is Afrobeats from a very female perspective.
 It's an extension of the African woman: she still values her culture and her upbringing, but she's also well-traveled, so it's blending those two worlds."

 In an interview with The New York Times, Savage commented on the album's other inspirations: